carstencogos/roadshow/README.md

 This is the source for the continuous delivery road show.

 # Repositories
-We use two repositories for our show case that includes pretested commits.
+We use two repositories for our show case that includes pretested commits. xxx

 ## RoadShow
 * https://github.com/Praqma/RoadShow